Skip to content

 As part of the Orion effort, Meta said it put together a prototype operating system, including user interface and key apps, in the months leading up to the Connect reveal.
 The new video shows off this interface, as well as some of those apps.

-To Meta's credit, the video appears to show the field of view cutting off realistically and most virtual interfaces and objects as translucent, reflecting the limitations of the display system.
+To Meta's credit, the video appears to show the field of view cutting off realistically and most virtual interfaces and objects as translucent, reflecting the limitations of transparent AR optics.

-Developer Alex Coulombe, who published his Orion demo impressions on UploadVR, confirmed that the video is not a concept.
+Developer Alex Coulombe, who published his Orion demo impressions on UploadVR, confirmed that the interface shown in the video matched what he saw.
 "For those wondering, no this is not a concept video, this is actually what it looks and feels like in there", Alex said on 𝕏.

 It's interesting to note, however, that despite being less than 20 seconds, Meta's new video seems to show at least six separate app launcher main menu interfaces.
 This could suggest that some are concepts, or just that the company is experimenting with multiple approaches.